shikhar3295/adam2392.github.io/content/pages/home.md

 # About Me

-I am a third year PhD student in biomedical engineering at Johns Hopkins University.
+I am a third year PhD student in biomedical engineering, specializing in computational neuroscience and machine learning at Johns Hopkins University.
 I work with Dr. Sridevi V. Sarma in the [Neuromedical Control Systms group](http://sarmalab.icm.jhu.edu/).

+My interest in technology and engineering started at UCSD, where I graduated in 2015 with a double major in Bioengineering and Mathematics.
+It was there under the guidance of many great faculty, such as Dr. Todd Coleman, that I became interested in applied mathematics, data analytics and machine learning in healthcare.
+It led me to pursue a PhD, with the ultimate goal of bringing together technology expertise with biomedical domain knowledge to solve challenging medical problems.

-I graduated from UCSD in 2015 with a double major in Bioengineering and Mathematics.
-I'm originally from Los Angeles, CA and consider myself a true CA native even though I wasn't born there (and don't even live there now).
+I'm originally from Los Angeles, CA and consider myself a true CA native even though I wasn't born there.
+I have a range of hobbies, including, but not limited to: running, gymming (weight lifting), reading, hacking, traveling and photography.

-I'm interested in applied mathematics, computational neuroscience, machine learning, data science, software engineering, entrepreneurship, hip hop and traveling to see the world's wonders.
-My coding languages (in order of proficiency) consist of Matlab, Python, Bash, Javascript, HTML, CSS, C/C++, MongoDB (and a little SQL), R, and Latex.
-I have experience with Django, Flask, Pelican (obviously), PBS/SLURM scheduling systems, Arduino, and Raspberry Pi.
+As an engineer, I consider myself an expert in Matlab and Python, being able to work with Pandas, Scipy, Keras and Tensorflow.
+I am familiar with Bash, Javascript, HTML, CSS, C/C++, MongoDB and SQL.
+I have experience with Django, Pelican (obviously), PBS/SLURM scheduling systems, GNU parallel OS systems, Arduino, and Raspberry Pi.
+My domain experience includes neuroscience, linear systems, data wrangling, machine learning and algorithm development.

-My domain experience includes neuroscience, linear algebra, matrix theory, linear systems, and algorithms.
-Some things I've became interested in recently (as of 2015) are neural networks (specifically deep learning), bayesian statistics, malware and cybersecurity, differential geometry and eigenvalue problems.
+Some things I've become interested in recently (as of 2017) are bayesian statistics, malware/cybersecurity, differential geometry and blockchain technologies.

 Everything on this site reflects my personal views only.
-It'll generally range from research/science thoughts, to photo blogs, to travel blogs.
+It'll generally range from research/science thoughts, to photo blogs (in progress), to travel blogs.

 # Blog